thamata/Azure_IoT_Hub_Prilepa/README.md

 <br>
 **This code is located in:** Azure_IoT_Hub_ESP32
 <br><br>
 This project also contains code for an arduino uno microcontroller that sends Json data to the esp32 using UDP over a local network.
+But the code can be modified to run on only the esp32.
 <br>
 **This code is located in:** UPD_Comm\WiFiUdpSendString_Arduino
 ##Setup